Helichrysum Italicum (Corsica) Essential Oil

 Helichrysum's curcumenes, found in Ginger essential oil as well, are also chelators of metals from the body (some users will massage a diluted formula into their feet to support removal of metals from the body).
 The specific di-ketones are not found in any other essential oil (hence the name 'Italidiones', from Helichrysum italicum).
 Corsica essential oils are thought to be potent aids in stimulating tissue regeneration.
 This is one of the reasons you'll frequently find Helichrysum in scar-reduction and wound healing formulas.

 The Balkan variety has the highest levels of potentially anti-inflammatory curcumenes, with an aroma very similar to the Corsican.

-The French variety (a 'reserve', of which we also have a very limited stock) has the highest levels of neryl acetate at 41%.
+The French variety (a 'reserve', of which we also have a very limited stock) also known as the Corsica essential oil has the highest levels of neryl acetate at 41%.